NFL Uses Lady Gaga For Hidden Agenda Ahead Of Super Bowl 2017? [Opinion]

 Maccallum wasn’t treading lightly when she offered up her thoughts on what Lady Gaga will probably do during her Super Bowl halftime performance.
 The Fox News journalist believes that Lady Gaga will go after the politics of the day on Sunday night.
 Maccallum also believes that the NFL knew this was a very good possibility when picking Gaga instead of someone safe, like Paul McCartney.

 Someone like McCartney would have offered a safe bet on keeping politics out of the stadium.
 Maccallum shared her thoughts about Lady Gaga’s gig while on the air Wednesday.

-She said, “The National Football League knows where she is coming from, and if they were really worried they would not have chosen her, reports The O’Reilly Factor’s website.
+“The National Football League knows where she is coming from, and if they were really worried they would not have chosen her,” reports The O’Reilly Factor’s website.
 Maccallum also said about the NFL, ” They love the controversy, they want everybody to tune in.”

 Lady Gaga is being VERY mysterious about whether she's going to bash Trump at the Super Bowl: https://t.co/4O6JLnE5Xe pic.twitter.com/IPARbczetY